PEDATOR DEFENSE DOG FAQS

 2. Q- How long does it take for a Predator Defense Dog to mature mentally?

-A- Predator Defense Dogs are a large breed of dog, like most large breeds they can take a bit longer to mentally mature than some of the smaller working breeds like terriers & bull breeds.
+A- Predator Defense Dogs are a large to breed of dog, like most large breeds they can take a bit longer to mentally mature than some of the smaller working breeds like terriers & bull breeds.
 On average a Predator Defense Dog will start to move into their adult mental maturity between 16-24 months of age.
 It is recommended to not start any really harsh “nerve testing” types of training until at least 18 months old!

 3. Q- What breeds were used in the development of the Predator Defense Dog?